Tax Guide for Self-Employed Carpenters

 | CIS already deducted | £7,600 |

-Without claiming expenses, her total tax + NI would be £6,794 and her refund would shrink to just £806.
+Sarah's profit is above the Small Profits Threshold (£6,845 for 2025/26), so she doesn't pay Class 2 NI but still gets the NI credit toward her State Pension.
+Without claiming expenses, her total tax + NI would be £6,612 and her refund would shrink to just £988.
 Expenses save Sarah £1,820 — the difference between a modest refund and a substantial one.
-You can claim back your CIS deductions through your Self Assessment return.
+You can claim back your CIS deductions through your Self Assessment return, and the CIS refund timeline explains when to expect the money.

 Record Keeping Tips